tyleung/tyleung/README.md

 - 🔭 I’m currently working as a Software Developer in the blockchain industry
 - 🌱 I’m currently learning DeFi and dApp development
 - 👯 I’m looking to collaborate on projects that make the web more accesible to the world
-- 💬 Ask me about Blockchain/Web3, Web Development, WFH life
+- 💬 Ask me about Blockchain/Web3, Full Stack Development, WFH life
 <!-- - 🎮 Fun fact: I'm a kendama enthusiast -->